freonzx/nerdcastmanager/README.md

-# nerdcastmanager
+# Nerdcast Manager
-Python script made to download and manage nerdcasts
+Python script made to download all of the episodes and manage it